electrode-io/electrode/docs/overview/what-is-electrode.md

 ### Electrode Core

-You get the following features when building your React application with the Electrode Platform:
+When building your React application with the Electrode Platform, you get an out of the box app with defaults that make sense for the most typical use case, but if you need it, you have all of the following features ready to use with an option.

--   Everything you need to build an Universal React application with ES6 and JSX.
+-   Everything you need to build a Universal React application with ES6 and JSX.
 -   Prime support for building and sharing reusable React components.
 -   Styling with CSS Module using [PostCSS].
 -   Writing and running Unit Test with [Mocha], [Karma], and [PhantomJS] or [Chrome Headless]
 -   Highly optimized Server Side Rendering for your React App
+-   Build a Progressive Web App out of box
+-   Ready to deploy to Heroku in production mode
+-   Switch to use [Inferno] instead of [React] with a simple flag.
+-   Hot Module Reload support while developing app or components.
 -   Using images as module in your React code.
+-   Internalization support.
 -   Manage application config base on `NODE_ENV` and customizable ENV you choose.
 -   Stateless Cross Site Request Forgery (CSRF) protection.
 -   NodeJS web servers using Hapi, Express, or Koa.